pnp/PnP-Tools/Solutions/Tenant Information Portal/readme.md

 -  SharePoint 2013/2016 on-premises with an low trust established

 ### Prerequisites
-- An Azure subscription (a free trial is sufficient) If you don't already have an Azure subscription, you may get a free subscription by signing up at [https://azure.microsoft.com](https://azure.microsoft.com).
-All of the Azure AD features used in this applicatons are available free of charge.
+- An Azure subscription (a free trial is sufficient).
+If you don't already have an Azure subscription, you may get a free subscription by signing up at [https://azure.microsoft.com](https://azure.microsoft.com).
+All of the Azure AD features used in this application are available free of charge.

 ### Solution ###
 Solution | Author(s)
 ---------|----------
-Tenant Information Portal | Frank Marasco (Microsoft)
+Tenant Information Portal (TIP) | Frank Marasco (Microsoft)

 ### Version history
 Version  | Date | Comments